tomsWebConsulting/twcsl/Element/Form/Form Text Field Max Length Data/README.md

 This code makes calls to the json version of products for information that is not normally available.

-This code does not work on the Checkout page.
-It is a Squarespace security feature that no code can alter the checkout page
+This code does not work on the Checkout Page.
+It is a Squarespace security feature that no code can alter the Checkout Page.

 ## Make a Donation